cmk/down-the-wabbit-hole/1-intro.md

-it is far too complex to reimplement quickly, and even if we did we had very little assurance that our use case would be the same when we finished our engineering solution was to establish common APIs to wrap it allows supporting code to be more reusable and reduces the cost of changing packages. i'll explain one of the design patterns we used to do this show how it works w/ tensorflow and vw finally go through a use case with some supporting code
+it is far too complex to reimplement quickly, and even if we did we had very little assurance that our use case would be the same when we finished our engineering solution was to establish common APIs to wrap it allows supporting code to be more reusable and reduces the cost of changing packages. in this talk i'll explain how we use haskell's type system and some design patterns to accomplish this show how it works w/ tensorflow and vw finally go through a use case with some supporting library code